Chapel with Roses

 • achieve professional success

-Working from clearly articulated educational values for writing, and through a careful analysis of available data in Core subjects, the UST community will
+Working from clearly articulated educational values for writing, and through a careful analysis of available data in Core subjects, the UST community will:

 • evaluate existing practices, resources, strategies, and outcomes to determine their effectiveness